Blink: Dynamic Visual Token Resolution for Enhanced Multimodal Understanding: Evaluation on Other Backbones

-We further evaluate Blink on the LLaVA-NeXT-7B~\cite{liu2024llavanext} backbone.
-For POPE, MMBench, MMBench-CN, GQA, ScienceQA, and MM-Vet, we use layers 14--20 with $\tau_{\text{exp}} = 0.5$ and $\tau_{\text{drop}} = 0.4$, while for MME, we use layers 12--20 with thresholds $\tau_{\text{exp}} = 0.4$ and $\tau_{\text{drop}} = 0.3$.
-As shown in Table~\ref{tab:downstream_next}, our method consistently improves performance across a wide range of downstream benchmarks.
-Blink yields a notable gain of 15.00 on MME${\text{Cognition}}$ compared with the vanilla model and achieves the highest scores on GQA, MMBench-CN, POPE, and MM-Vet.
-Although its MME${\text{Perception}}$ score is slightly lower than that of Blink-interp, Blink shows stronger advantages on most tasks, suggesting that the fully trained TokenSR module strengthens fine-grained multimodal understanding.
+We evaluate Blink on the LLaVA-NeXT-7B~\cite{liu2024llavanext} backbone, a moderate variable-resolution MLLM.
+As shown in Tab.~\ref{tab:downstream_next}, our method consistently improves performance across a wide range of downstream benchmarks.
+Blink yields a notable gain of 15.00 on MME$_{\text{Cognition}}$ compared with the vanilla model and achieves the highest scores on GQA, MMBench-CN, POPE, and MM-Vet.
+Although its MME$_{\text{Perception}}$ score is slightly lower than that of Blink-interp, Blink shows stronger advantages on most tasks, suggesting that the fully trained TokenSR module strengthens fine-grained multimodal understanding.

-Blink-interp achieves the best performance on MME${\text{Perception}}$ and improves over the backbone model on ScienceQA and MM-Vet, highlighting the complementary benefits of the dynamic inference pipeline.
+Blink-interp achieves the best performance on MME$_{\text{Perception}}$ and improves over the backbone model on ScienceQA and MM-Vet, highlighting the complementary benefits of the dynamic inference pipeline.
 These results collectively demonstrate that Blink generalizes well to stronger backbones and provides robust gains across diverse downstream tasks.